Mr. Stain on Junk Alley: Music

+The score was done by Meyna Co.
+(Formed by the music making duo Yoko Kumagai and Hidehiko Urayama) while the end music was done by HALCALI.

 Reception

 Reviews

-The CGI received a positive response from reviewers.
-John Sinnott of DVD talk compares it to the old Charlie Chaplin comedies, commenting that it is "very funny and filled with well thought out slapstick gags and odd situations".
-He adds,"This is a very fun and touching show and one of the better anime sets to be released so far this year.
+The series received a positive response from reviewers.
+Reviewers generally felt that the show could be watched by any viewer and praised the "infectious" and "foot-tapping" music of the end credits.
+John Sinnott of DVD talk compared it to Charlie Chaplin, commenting that it is "very funny and filled with well thought out slapstick, calling it "a very fun and touching show and one of the better anime sets to be released so far this year.
 Otaku fans of well crafted comedy alike should give this series a look."
-He is impressed by the non use of dialogue, saying that the bitter sweet moments in the show "gives it heart."
-His opinion is more mixed on the fourteenth episode which, he feels, "did drag a bit."
+He was impressed by the non use of dialogue, saying that the bitter sweet moments in the show "gives it heart", his opinion was more mixed on the fourteenth episode which, he felt, "did drag a bit."

-Jeremy Mullin from IGN calls the show "weird", but adds that the weirdness makes the show appealing especially the "Looney Tunes"-like way in which it is done.
-He writes,"You usually get a good laugh at the antics of Mr. Stain and his friends, but sometimes things get dramatic in a thought-provoking way that gets to you.
+Jeremy Mullin from IGN called the show "weird", but thought that the weirdness made the show appealing, especially the "Looney Tunes"-like way in which it is done.
+Stating, "You usually get a good laugh at the antics of Mr. Stain and his friends, but sometimes things get dramatic in a thought-provoking way that gets to you.
 Some moments are particularly disturbing.".
-He acknowledges Mr. Stain to be "perfect for a nice break from reality when you want some laughs with the occasional moral message" and suggests that even non-anime fans could enjoy it.
+He thought the series would be "perfect for a nice break from reality when you want some laughs with the occasional moral message" and suggested that even non-anime fans could enjoy it.

-Michael Bartholow, Advanced Media Networks(anime), calls the anime "wacky, bizarre and humorous with touching moments that are thought provoking".
-He too compares it to the Looney Tunes shows, specifically praising its choice to be visually oriented rather than relying on conventional dialogues.
-The reviewers conclude that the show can be watched by any viewer.
-They also credit it with "infectious" and "foot-tapping" music at the end and highly recommend its viewing.
+Michael Bartholow of Advanced Media Networks called the show "wacky, bizarre and humorous with touching moments that are thought provoking".
+Also comparing it to the Looney Tunes series, specifically praising its choice to be visually oriented rather than relying on conventional dialogues.